 Bring movement into your daily life by switching out a traditional desk chair for an alternative.
-Yoga balls or treadmill desks are a great way you can keep moving while you get work done.
+Yoga ball seating or treadmill desks are a great way you can keep moving while you get work done.

 What Does Your Productive Space Look Like?